VisualAppeal/PHP-Auto-Update/README.md

 		if ($latest > $update->currentVersion) {
 			//Install new update
 			echo "New Version: ".$update->latestVersionName."<br>";

-			echo "Installing Update...<br>";
+			//You can also stop here and let the user decide when to update. echo "Installing Update...<br>";
 			if ($update->update()) {
 				echo "Update successful!";